 Cybercrime, and in particular ransomware attacks, can wreak financial and operational havoc on your business.
 And the incidence of these attacks is on the rise.

 Ransomware — a form of malware — is the latest and fastest-growing online threat.
 It has become a lucrative business for hackers and a looming threat for businesses large and small.
-According to the FBI, costs related to ransomware were $25 million in 2015.
-That number climbed to $209 million in the first quarter of 2016 alone, and is expected to exceed $1 billion by the end of the year.
+According to Cybersecurity Ventures, there will be a ransomware attack on businesses every 14 seconds by the end of 2019, up from every 40 seconds in 2016.
+Similarly, ransomware costs are expected to reach $11.5 billion in 2019.1

 What is the threat?